mbabynames search ✿

 India Jade

-"noble and strong" (India) meets "precious stone" (Jade).
+"from India" (India) meets "precious stone" (Jade).
 The combination reads as complete.
 Neither name overshadows the other.
 Jade (1 syllable) provides a firm close after the longer India.

 India Skye